Python-GIS-book/site/source/part2/chapter-07/md/04-map-algebra.md

 _**Figure 7.X.** Aspect categories based on a custom a custom classification scheme._

+Now the South-facing areas are highlighted with red colors which are according our preferences.

+Now as we have given weights to our three variables (elevation, slope, aspect), we can calculate a suitability index that informs us about the best possible places to build a new summer house.
+At this stage, we can still determine that we want to give more weight to the aspect, as we really would like to find a place where the sun is nicely visible most of the day.
+To do this, we can specify that the aspect is the most important feature in our decision making getting 60 % of the total weight of these input features, while elevation and slope both receive 20 % of the weight.
+To calculate the suitability index, we can conduct a simple mathematical calculation (a local operation) where the points for each landscape feature are multiplied according our weighting scheme and then summed together as follows:

 ```python
 # Calculate the suitability index by weighting the "points" given for different layers
 data["suitability_index"] = (